HarryTan06/NUS-MoneyApp/README.md

 3, Test the Database with test script from MySQL Workbench or MySQL Command Line Client. [ (testscript.sql)](Database/testscript.sql)

-4, Document the desired outcome in [Database.pptx.](Database/Database.pptx)
+4, Document the outcome in [Database.pptx.](Database/Database.pptx)